Is ADHD Caused By Nutrient Deficiencies?

 Should Doctors Be Treating ADHD With Nutrients?

-For some kids, focusing on foods that contain nutrients like Magnesium, Iron, Zinc, Copper and Selenium and using nutritional supplements is a game changer.
-Getting more nutrients in is almost always where I start with my clients.
+I think it's a viable starting point.
+After all, nutrients make the body and brain function.
+For some kids, focusing on foods that contain nutrients like Magnesium, Iron, Zinc, Copper, and Selenium and using nutritional supplements is a game changer.

 But I can see why most parents don't leave the average doctor's office with a bottle of nutritional supplements.
 There's more to the story.

-Pertaining to iron and zinc for example (two nutrients that are often considered to be contributors to ADHD), the authors of this review go on to say,
+About iron and zinc for example (two nutrients that are often considered to be contributors to ADHD), the authors of this review go on to say,

 As a trend, lower ferritin and zinc levels can be observed.
 However, this correlation is not causative, as illustrated by placebo-controlled trials reporting conflicting evidence on the efficacy of supplementation.